 We are fully aware of the role we play in the communities where we operate.
 In this new reality, we are working closely with various stakeholders to help those hit hardest by the crisis.

 As soon as the outbreak started, we established a multidisciplinary team to develop and coordinate efforts to provide local support.
-Harnessing the influence our properties have in their communities, we brought a number of ideas to life, such as lending space to those in need, sharing our expertise and making donations to worthwhile causes.
-We also reviewed the budget for our corporate contributions to focus on needs specific to the crisis and to free up select donation amounts earlier than expected.
-In April, more than $250,000 of contributions was given to charities dedicated to serving vulnerable populations.
+Harnessing the influence of our properties in their respective communities, we brought a number of ideas to life, including lending space to those in need, sharing our expertise and making donations to worthwhile causes.
+We also reviewed the budget for our corporate contributions to focus on needs specific to this crisis and freed up select donation amounts earlier than expected.
+In April, more than $350,000 in contributions made their way to charities dedicated to serving vulnerable populations.

-Several of our hotels have provided active support to their communities.
+Several of our hotels have taken part actively in supporting their communities.
 For example, they have put their kitchens and cooking crews to work as part of large-scale meal preparation operations for food-insecure segments of the population.
-These hotels include:
+These include:

 - Fairmont The Queen Elizabeth (Montreal) and Fairmont Le Château Frontenac (Quebec City), which have helped make two million meals in conjunction with Les Cuisines Solidaires, an initiative of La Tablée des Chefs, supporting food banks across the province.
 Le Cathcart at Place Ville Marie also pitched in by opening up its kitchens.

-- Fairmont The Queen Elizabeth, which has served 850 breakfasts a day to the homeless, with the W Montreal contributing an additional 600.
+- Fairmont The Queen Elizabeth, which has served 830 breakfasts a day to the homeless, with W Montreal contributing an additional 600 daily meals, in collaboration with city officials and municipal health authorities.

 Support healthcare workers

-Some hotels have also made rooms available at a discounted rate to healthcare workers to facilitate their commute to the hospitals where they work or to avoid the worry of contaminating their families.
+Some of our hotels have also made rooms available at a discounted rate to health care workers to facilitate their commute to the hospitals where they work or to help them avoid the worry of contaminating their families.
 The participating hotels include Fairmont The Queen Elizabeth and W Montreal as well as Fairmont Royal York in Toronto.

 W Montreal and Fairmont The Queen Elizabeth have also joined forces with the Association des professionnels de la construction et de l’habitation du Québec (APCHQ) to offer preferred rates to people whose move into a new living space has been delayed by the pandemic.